The Substitute: Plot

-While speaking with Shale during the school equipment "donation," Sherman initially denies Shale's discovery, accusing him of trying to smear Rolle for racist reasons.
-Later, Sherman and a female student, Lisa, inadvertently witness the drugs being loaded into one of the school buses as they're leaving campus.
+While speaking with Shale during the school equipment "donation," Sherman initially denies his discovery, accusing him of trying to smear Rolle for racist reasons.
+Later, Sherman and a student, Lisa, inadvertently witness the drugs being loaded into one of the school buses as they're leaving campus.
 While being chased by the dealers, Sherman hides Lisa under the stairwell and tells her to warn Shale and Jane.
-He then creates a distraction, sacrificing himself.
+He then creates a distraction, and Rolle executes him.

 The next day, while Jerome (one of Shale's students) is running the class while Shale is out, Lisa comes to class looking for Shale.
-When she stresses the importance of speaking to Shale, Jerome takes her to Jane's house, where he knows Shale will return at some point.
+When she stresses the importance of speaking to him, Jerome takes her to Jane's house, where he knows Shale will return.

-While they're aware of Shale's connection to Jane, Rolle sends Juan after her.
-Shale goes to save Jane at her apartment, but is overcome by the gang members after killing one and incapacitating another.
-When a neighbor distracts the group by knocking on Jane's door, Shale gets to break free and kills all the gang members except Juan, who grabs Jane and uses her as a human shield.
-As Shale is trying to get a good shot, Jerome, who had been tied up on the couch with Lisa, shoots Juan from behind, ending the standoff.
-After she frees herself, Lisa tells Shale what happened at the school with Mr. Sherman.
+Because they're aware of Shale's connection to Jane, Rolle sends Juan after her.
+Shale goes to save Jane at her apartment but is overcome by the gang members.
+When Jane's landlord distracts the group by knocking on her door, Shale breaks free and kills all the gang members except Juan, who uses Jane as a human shield.
+Jerome shoots Juan from behind, ending the standoff.
+After she frees herself, Lisa tells Shale what she saw at the school with Mr. Sherman.

-Now understanding that the school is being used as a distribution center, Shale and his four mercenary colleagues deploy to the school grounds to enter combat against the remaining KOD members; Johnny Glades, a Native American crime lord who wants his stolen money back from the busted deal; a rival mercenary company of 12 men led by Janus; and Rolle himself.
-Ultimately, Shale and his team kill all of the dealers and their mercs, but only he and colleague Joey Six survive.
+Now understanding that the school is being used as a distribution center, Shale and four mercenary colleagues deploy to the school grounds to confront their enemies.
+Ultimately, the team kills all of the dealers, their mercs, and Rolle, but only Shale and colleague Joey Six survive.
 As the credits begin to roll, they walk away from the school grounds, discussing future operations as substitute teachers.